-What is not Coercive Tied Selling?
+What is not coercive tied selling?

-Preferential pricing means offering customers a better price or rate on all or part of their business.
+Preferential pricing means offering clients a better price or rate on all or part of their business.
 For example, a printer offers a lower price for each business card if you buy a thousand cards instead of a hundred.
 A shoe store offers a second pair of shoes at half price.

 Similarly, a bank may be able to offer you preferential pricing — a higher interest rate on investments or a lower interest rate on loans — if you use more of its products or services.